-How Do I Care for Myself and Protect Others With the Flu?
+The Flu: How Do I Care for Myself and Protect Others?

 - Avoid contact with others: If you have a fever, stay home until it is gone for more than 24 hours.
 Avoid other household members and visitors by staying alone in your room as much as possible.
 Consider a mask if you need to leave your room or go out of the house, or at least cover your face with the inner side of your elbow or a tissue when you cough or sneeze.

 - Wash your hands: You should wash your hands with alcohol hand sanitizer (such as Purell or generic versions) or soap and water after you touch your face to cover a sneeze or a cough.
 Other household members should wash their hands frequently too.